MrEvgy/Cyclic_codes_single_pixel/README.md

 # Cyclic_codes_single_pixel

-Example reconstruction for Fig.3.a of the main paper.
+Our paper shows a method to achieve MHz switching rates for single pixel imaging by proposing a cyclic spatial coding method.
+The method is demonstrated by capturing moving C.elegance worms at 72 fps.

-Matlab code.
+The repocitory includes an example of the Matlab reconstruction code for Fig.3.a of the main paper.
 Image of a resolution target with N = 25111 pixels with size 4x0.75 um and M=56 sub-pixel shifted samples.
 The code samples the reconstruction time per sub-pixel shift image and presents the average reconstruction time.